GeorgeHernandez/GeorgeHernandez/README.md

 My name is George Hernandez and I live in Chicago.
 I work as Chief of Applications at [Roji Health Intelligence](https://rojihealthintel.com) in the healthcare industry there.
 (Yes, it's a [Yon Yonson](https://en.wikipedia.org/wiki/Yon_Yonson) reference.)

+🐈 I am a calm, candid, & curious cat who strives to be a courageous, creative, & kind contributor.
+How do you know?
+How can you know?
+Let's test it out.
+Let's be effective & efficient but manage our suffering as we do it.

 🦊 I am usually quiet but I will share a few things:

 - ✨ [Stuff I find wonderful](Wonderful.md)